-Q I am interested in purchasing a CD drive for my NeXT computer.
-Since photography is my avocation, and since the Kodak Photo CD's are only fully functional on XA drives (like those used on CD-I machines), I would like to get info about these machines.
-Specifically, I would like to know if I can use any of these machines for a general purpose CD to also read the standard formats that exist today (9660, High Sierra, Rock Ridge) and access files on all of these CD's from my NeXT, either via ethernet or some other connectivity scheme.

-A The current answer is "no".
-They're meant mostly as standalone players, much like a personal or living-room CD-DA player.
+Q I am interested in purchasing a CD drive for my

+NeXT computer.
+Since photography is my avocation,

+and since the Kodak Photo CD's are only fully

+functional on XA drives (like those used on CD-I

+machines), I would like to get info about these

+machines.
+Specifically, I would like to know if I can

+use any of these machines for a general purpose CD to

+also read the standard formats that exist today (9660, High Sierra, Rock Ridge) and access files on all of these CD's from my NeXT, either via ethernet or some as standalone players, much like a personal or livingroom CD-DA player.
 After all, they have a computer already built into them.
-Yet there's so much interest in what you asked, that I do think some kind of combo model with a slave SCSI port would be popular.
+Yet there's so much interest in what you asked, that I do think some kind of combo other connectivity scheme.